 Method of Preparation

-Preheat the oven to 350 degrees Fahrenheit.
-Cover a baking sheet with non-stick aluminum foil, and place it in the oven to preheat it.
+- Preheat oven to 350 degrees.
+Cover a baking sheet with non-stick aluminum foil, and place it in the oven to preheat.

-In a mixing bowl, combine the egg, sugar, milk, vanilla and salt.
+- In a mixing bowl, combine egg, sugar, milk, vanilla and salt.
 Mix until well combined.

-Add the flour, and mix until well combined, and then do the same with the butter.
+- Add the flour, and mix until well combined; repeat with the butter.

-Ladle a little less than ¼ cup of batter onto the tray and spread into a thin circle, about 5-6 inches in diameter.
+- Ladle a little less than ¼ cup of batter onto the preheated baking sheet and spread into a thin circle, about 5-6 inches in diameter.
 One baking sheet will fit two of these circles.

-Bake for about 8 minutes, or until the edges become a dark brown.
+- Bake for about 8 minutes, or until the edges become dark brown.
 This step varies a lot based on your oven, so keep an eye on them!

-Once the cones are out of the oven, you need to work quickly, as they are only malleable when hot.
+- Once the cones are out of the oven, you need to work quickly, as they are only malleable when hot.
 With a spatula, gently scrape under the circles to loosen them from the aluminum foil.
 Then, with your cone mold, roll the circle into a cone.
-It will be hot, so you can use the spatula, however I found it worked best when I quickly rolled it around the mold with my fingers.

-Place the cones and the molds in the fridge, until the cones harden.
-This takes about two minutes.
+- Place the cones and molds in the fridge, until the cones harden, about two minutes.
 While waiting for them to harden completely, start baking another batch of cones.

-If the cones are sticking to the aluminum foil, you may need to bake them longer, or add more flour to the batter.
+- If the cones are sticking to the aluminum foil, you may need to bake them longer, or add more flour to the batter.
 The cones should come off relatively easily without breaking with a spatula.
-For me, 2 extra tablespoons of corn flour did the trick!